marcosmadeira34/starkbank_challenge/README.md

 }
 ```

-# How to run the example
+# How to run this project

 ```bash
 # Clone the repository